Search: 93 results

 And there was a certain man called Simon, which beforetime in the same city, used witchcraft and bewitched the people of Samaria, saying that he was a man that could do great things.

-And he said, "So how could I, unless someone will guide me?"
-And he invited Philip to come up [and] sit with him.
+He answered, "How in the world could I, unless someone teaches me?"
+And he begged him to get up and sit with him.

-[and] asked for letters from him to the synagogues in Damascus, so that if he found any who were of the Way, both men and women, he could bring [them] tied up to Jerusalem.
+and begged of him letters addressed to the synagogues in Damascus, so that if he found any that were of the Way, either men or women, he could bind them and bring them to Jerusalem.

 His fellow-travelers stood speechless, for they heard the voice but could not see anyone.

-Then Saul got up from the ground, and though his eyes were open, he could see nothing.
-So they took him by the hand and led him into Damascus.
+Then Saul got up off the ground, but he could not see anything, although his eyes were wide open.
+So they took him by the hand and led him into Damascus,

 and for three days he could not see, and he did not eat or drink anything.